hoffa/pyogi/README.md

 1. Why does the note corresponding to a line on the [staff](<https://en.wikipedia.org/wiki/Staff_(music)>) depend on (1) the [clef](https://en.wikipedia.org/wiki/Clef), (2) the [key signature](https://en.wikipedia.org/wiki/Key_signature), and (3) the [accidental](<https://en.wikipedia.org/wiki/Accidental_(music)>) next to a note?
 Why do I need to read 3 places just to know which key to press?
 1. Why have both C♯ and D♭ when they correspond to the same key?
-1. Why is an [octave](https://en.wikipedia.org/wiki/Octave) up from a solid line a blank line?
+1. Why aren't staff lines for different [octaves](https://en.wikipedia.org/wiki/Octave) consistent?
+If a note is on a solid line, the same note one octave higher is on a blank line.

 ## Comparison